dabapps/django-user-streams/README.md

 feed, and `ZCARD` to get the complete size of the set of items.
 This backend should be screamingly fast.

+*Note: the Redis backend requires the `redis-py` library.
+Install with `pip install redis`.

 #### Writing your own backend

 You can create your own backend to store messages in whatever data store suits